Andreas-Bio/ACVPMBD/README.md

 clicking.
 Any errors can be safely ignored, these are conversion errors if the date is set to NA and can not be converted by Excel.

+##Summary

+The main pipeline script begins by setting the working directory, sourcing configuration and function files, and ensuring all required R packages are installed.
+A query to NCBI GenBank retrieves ITS records based on a user-defined search string.
+The resulting XML data is downloaded in parallel and parsed to extract sequences and metadata.
+All candidate sequences are concatenated and passed to ITSx to annotate ITS regions.
+ITSx output is cleaned, and metadata is filtered to retain only informative, valid sequences.
+Optionally, missing ITS1/ITS2 sequences without flanking regions can be rescued using a VSEARCH-based similarity search and added back.
+Taxonomic annotations are standardized using the GBIF backbone.
+The dataset is then dereplicated by limiting the number of sequences per species to avoid overrepresentation.
+A curated fungal ITS database is used to filter out residual fungal contaminants.
+Next, high-confidence spike-in reference sequences are added from the resources/ folder to supplement taxonomic groups not targeted by the pipeline (e.g. bryophytes, chlorophytes).
+After merging, the combined dataset undergoes four sequence quality and taxonomic consistency filters: global similarity, intraspecific consistency, family-level mismatch, and IUPAC ambiguity.
+Sequences that fail any filter are excluded.
+Taxonomic occurrence data is retrieved from GBIF to assign species-level distribution metadata.
+Finally, the reference sequences are exported in multiple formats (e.g., SINTAX, RDP) along with corresponding metadata.
+Optional visualizations include ITS region length distributions and an interactive Krona plot of taxonomic composition.

 <u>Step-by-step explanation</u>

 1. Startup checks